Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

 there holds $\lim_{\lb\rightarrow 0^+}\lb u_\lb=-c(H)$.
 As a sequel, the convergence of $u_\lb+\lambda^{-1}c(H)$ as $\lb\rightarrow 0^+$ was finally solved in \cite{DFIZ}, by relating the convergence of $u_\lb$ to the asymptotic behavior of certain {\it Mather measures} from {\it weak KAM theory}.
 As a matter of fact, partial clues have been noticed in earlier works \cite{Gom08,ISM}.
 It is remarkable that in \cite{CCIZ, IMT1,IMT2}, a duality representation of the Mather measure was independently obtained, which was later used in wide vanishing-discount problems, e.g. \cite{IS} for $\R^n$ space, \cite{Tu} for discounted state-constraint equation, \cite{ishii_vanishing_2020-system} for discounted system of equations and \cite{IMT1,IMT2, MT} for second order Hamilton--Jacobi equations.

-In our case, the Hamiltonians depends on $u$ nonlinearly, so it is not easy to use the duality representation and we have to resort to a different approach to understand the Mather measures.
-The first attempt was made in \cite{WYZ} for $C^2-$smooth contact H-J equations on closed manifold, which was later generalized in \cite{Ch,CFZZ,WYZ2, Z} under wider conditions.
+In our case, the Hamiltonians depends on $u$ nonlinearly, so it is not easy to use the duality representation and we have to resort to a different approach to obtain the Mather measures.
+The first attempt was made in \cite{WYZ} for $C^2-$smooth contact H-J equations on closed manifolds, which was later generalized in \cite{Ch,CFZZ,WYZ2, Z} under wider conditions.

 In the current paper we aim to explore the asymptotic behavior of $u_\lb$ as $\lb\rightarrow 0^+$, for nonlinear H-J equations with state-constraints.
 The main difference of our setting comparing to previous works \cite{Ch, Tu, WYZ} is the totally variable $\Om_\lb$ and $C_\lb$.
-Moreover, as we will see, the Hamilton's nonlinear dependence on $u$ leads to a more complicated expression of $\lim_{\lb\rightarrow 0^+}u_\lb$, which is deeply relevant to the deformation of Mather measures with respect to the changing rate of $\Om_\lb$ as $\lambda\to 0^+$.
-That in turn supplies a criterion for the limit of $(C_\lambda - c(H))/\lambda$ as $\lambda\rightarrow 0^+$ (see subsection \ref{ss} for more details).
+Moreover, as we will see, the Hamiltonian's nonlinear dependence on $u$ leads to a more complicated expression of $\lim_{\lb\rightarrow 0^+}u_\lb$, which is deeply relevant to the deformation of Mather measures with respect to the changing rate of $\Om_\lb$ as $\lambda\to 0^+$.
+That in turn supplies a criterion for the limit of $(C_\lambda - c(H))/\lambda$ as $\lambda\rightarrow 0^+$ (see subsection \ref{ss}).

-This paper extends the results in \cite{Tu} to the case with $H$ nonlinearly dependent of $u$ and more generalized $C_\lb$, using the nonlinear tools from \cite{WWY, WYZ} instead of the duality representation in \cite{IMT1, IMT2}.
-Precisely, the discounted case has been considered in \cite{Tu}, and the convergence of solution $u_\lambda$ of \eqref{eq:hj-lb} was proved for two cases where $C_\lambda = c(H)$ and $C_\lambda = c(\lambda)$ (the ergodic constant of $H(\cdot,\cdot,0)$ on $\Omega_\lambda$).
+Recall that for discounted Hamiltonians, the convergence of solution $u_\lambda$ of \eqref{eq:hj-lb} was proved for two important cases: $C_\lambda = c(H)$ and $C_\lambda = c(\lambda)$ (the ergodic constant of $H(\cdot,\cdot,0)$ on $\Omega_\lambda$) in \cite{Tu}.
 Besides, the regularity of $c(\lb)$ with respect to $\lambda$ is also studied in \cite{Tu}.
-We also mention that in \cite{barles_large_2010, BKT2022}, a similar consideration about the regularity of the erodic constant has been done for some second-order PDEs.
+This paper extends the results in \cite{Tu} from two aspects: $H$ is nonlinearly dependent of $u$; and more general $C_\lb$, by using the nonlinear tools developed from \cite{WWY, WYZ}.